Basics¶

 - Introducing

-to store user and item information in a database. - Implementing user registration functionality.
+sqlite3to store user and item information in a database. - Implementing user registration functionality.

 Section 6: Database Integration with SQLAlchemy¶